 I personally strongly recommend credentials to all my employees.
 There’s an assistant manager here, who I’ve directly supervised for about five years.
 And in those five years, she’s completed four of her credentials on Visto.
 It took me from 2005 to 2018 to earn all four; but based on my example, she’s earned hers in five years.

 And recently I pushed for my two leasing consultants to get their NALP credentials on Visto.
-Normally the employee pays for the course and gets reimbursed afterwards.
+Normally the employee pays for the course and gets reimbursed afterward.
 But we made an exception to take advantage of a special offer and get them started right away.”

 You earned your credentials in person.
 Why do you choose Visto for your employees?